raminetinati/TwitterNodeSocketExample/README.md

   , access_token_secret:  'REQUIRED'
 });
 ```
 The 'REQUIRED' variables need to be repaced with your Twitter credentials.

 **Client**

 You need to edit the client javascript file in order point to the server address.

-Navigate to your Git repository and edit the file by:
+1. Navigate to your Git repository and edit the file by:

 ```
 vi client/js/index.js
 ```

-Now replace the following like with your server address:
+2. Replace the following like with your server address:

 ```
 var socket = io.connect('http://ServerAddress:9001');
 ```

+3. Now either copy the entire client folder into your `/var/www/` folder, or create a symbolic link to the git folder

 Live Demo
 ===========